AlexETay7/Currency-Converter/README.md

  Once these dependencies are installed, watch this video: "Run C++ and C in Visual Studio Code | Mac and Windows!" by Caleb Curry on YouTube on how to run and compile the program in the VSCode terminal.

+ I recommend when cloning this repository for use to only use the currency_converter.cpp file, and let the extensions and development system create the other JSON files, etc. for you.